 MIS requires ARTS to be matched to have efficient & effective outcome.

-R- Relevant: MIS reports need to be specific to the business area that they address.
-It shall include only necessaryinformation because a report that includes unnecessary information might be ignored.
+- R- Relevant: MIS reports need to be specific to the business area that they address.

-T-Timely: Managers need to know what's happening now or in the recent past to make decisions about the future.
-Be careful not to include information that is old.
+- T-Timely: Managers need to know what’s happening now or in the recent past to make decisions about the future.

-S- Structured: Information in a MIS report might be complicated.
-Information shall be presented in such manner that helps management to understand what the report is saying.
+- S- Structured: Complicated information need to be structured & presented in such manner that helps management to understand what the report is saying.